Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Existence of null edge vectors on reducible networks

 Of course, if the network possesses either isolated boundary sources or components isolated from the boundary, null-vectors are unavoidable.
 In \cite{AG3}, we provide a recursive construction of edge vectors for canonically oriented Le--networks and obtain as a by-product that null edge vectors are forbidden if the Le--network represents a point in an irreducible positroid cell.
 The latter property indeed is shared by systems of edge vectors on acyclically oriented networks as a consequence of the following Theorem:

-\begin{theorem} \textbf{Edge vectors on acyclically oriented networks} Let $({\mathcal N}, {\mathcal O}, \mathfrak{l})$ be an acyclically oriented PBDTP network associated to a point in an irreducible positroid cell where $\mathcal O=\mathcal O(I)$.
-Then all edge vectors $E_e$ are not-null.
+\begin{theorem} \textbf{Edge vectors on acyclically oriented networks} Let $({\mathcal N}, {\mathcal O}, \mathfrak{l})$ be an acyclically oriented plabic network, which possesses neither internal sources nor sinks, representing a point in an irreducible positroid cell where $\mathcal O=\mathcal O(I)$.
+Then all edge vectors $E_e$ (both the internal and the boundary ones) are not-null.
 Moreover, in such case (\ref{eq:tal_formula}) in Theorem \ref{theo:null} simplifies to

 where the sum runs on all directed paths $F$ starting at $e$ and ending at $b_j$ and $\sigma(e, b_j)$ is the same for all $F$s.
 In particular (\ref{eq:edge_parity}) holds for all edges of Le-networks representing points in irreducible positroid cells. \end{theorem}